isomerpages/ura-mbsc2020/index.md

           description: At Marina Bay
         - title: Build A Dream
           url: /build-a-dream/about/
-          description: Be A Builder Of Dreams
+          description: Be a builder of Dreams
-        - title: Latest Update
+        - title: Media Room
           url: /about/news/
-          description: Follow us for more updates
+          description: Press Release
     - carousel:
        - title:
          image: /images/CelebrateInTheCity(C).jpg